fabianegli/singlecell_proteomics/README.md

 ### Requirements

-The only requirements for the reproduciton are a conda installation and this repository.
+The only requirements for the reproduciton are a computer with a conda installation or a container engine able to work with `Dockerfile` and this repository.

 [reproduce-with-conda-and-containers.zip](https://github.com/fabianegli/singlecell_proteomics/archive/refs/tags/reproduce-with-conda-and-containers.zip) is the release that containins all information necessary for the reproduction of notebook.